 For the most part, the music will do the talking.
 I plan to play some of my all-time favourite tracks and keep my commentary to a minimum.
 I’m excited about my future but I’m a bit of a weep when it comes to goodbyes.
 The final show will, I hope, offer those who can tune in, some excellent music and a sense of my immense gratitude and appreciation for having had them listening and donating over all these many years.

-Tune into the final episode of The Listening Room with Cathy Ennis on Monday August 30, 2021 from 9:00 AM to noon (MT).
+The final episode of The Listening Room with Cathy Ennis aired on Monday August 30, 2021 from 9:00 AM to noon (MT).
 Thank you, Cathy!